• Skip to primary navigation

 The best part is that you can add whatever vegetables and protein you have on hand to make it a complete meal.
 I like adding baby spinach and chickpeas, but you can customize it any way you like!

-For more pasta dishes, check out my Vegetarian Rasta Pasta, Gochujang Pasta, Ravioli Pomodoro, and Vodka Pasta without Vodka.
+For more pasta dishes, check out my Vegetarian Rasta Pasta, Gochujang Pasta, Ravioli in Pomodoro Sauce, and Vodka Pasta without Vodka.

 Jump to: